Common Earth Insights: Developing a Systemic Understanding of Climate Change

 - Autumn Peltier, Activist

-The course is made up of sessions that are interactive and promote a welcoming environment to foster open conversations and a co-learning space.
+The course is made of sessions that are interactive and promote a welcoming environment to foster open conversations and a co-learning space.
 Sessions are facilitated by former participants of the Common Earth course who have different life perspectives as well as various backgrounds.
 Young former participants can also become co-facilitators of the course.

 Sessions will include a variety of: